 Send an email using a pre-defined template from an email address to one or more recipients.

-First select an e-mail template to use.
-This can be created on the PC version under Reports -> HTML Editor.
+First, select an e-mail template to use.
+This can be created on the PC Admin Tool under Reports -> HTML Editor.
 It can be a generic e-mail template or have merge fields for the type of record the trigger is associated with.
 For instance, if this was a Matter trigger, you could have fields on it related to the matter, it’s client, etc., but you could not use a template designed for Bills.

 - Text: Simply enter an e-mail address and a display name (optional) for the sender/recipient.

 - Main Record: Let’s you send the e-mail to/from the main record.
 You will need to enter which e-mail address field it will use (such as work e-mail or personal e-mail).

 - Lookup: Send the e-mail To/From a record that is connected to the main record through a lookup field.
 First, you will set what lookup field to use.
 For instance, if you want the e-mail to look like it was from the Lead Attorney on a matter, pick the Lead Attorney lookup field for the From address.
 You will also specify what e-mail address field to use.

 - Linked Objects: Only valid on To recipients.
 This function lets you send an e-mail to all the given records linked to the main record.
 For instance, if an Event has 20 contacts linked to it that attended, you can set this up to send to all of them.
 Just specify what type of linked records to send to and what e-mail address field to use.